devopsdays/devopsdays-web/content/events/2019-minneapolis/sponsor.md

 Description = "Sponsor devopsdays Minneapolis 2019"
 +++

-We greatly value sponsors for this community event.
-Platinum, Gold, and Silver sponsorship packages are detailed in our <a href="https://assets.devopsdays.org/events/2019/minneapolis/devopsdays-minneapolis-2019-prospectus.pdf">prospectus</a>.
+We greatly value sponsors for this community event. <s>Platinum,</s><i>sold out</i> Gold, and Silver sponsorship packages are detailed in our <a href="https://assets.devopsdays.org/events/2019/minneapolis/devopsdays-minneapolis-2019-prospectus.pdf">prospectus</a>.
 If you are interested in sponsoring, please fill out our <a href="https://docs.google.com/forms/d/e/1FAIpQLScKW7QgmFrb7_1q0QbUxqrcy5AbBFL9AmlkmRlfEfpaz60eFA/viewform">sponsorship form</a> or drop us an email at [{{< email_organizers >}}].

 Additional à la carte sponsorships are available: